 I have linked each address to a Google Map to make it easier for you.
 Also, please click on each photo to see a larger version.

 As a rule, you should always check out the Tidal Chart before heading down to the beach.
 The best time to check tide pools is during a low tide.
 Anything below a +1 is an opportune time to visit.
-In fact, if you can go during a negative tide, now that would be far superior, but most of those only happen in the winter time.
+If you can go during a negative tide, now that would be far superior, but most of those only happen in the winter time.

 I have also included a pamphlet, courtesy of the Cabrillo National Monument, which will help you identify some of the tide pool specimens.
 Have a look and print it out!